iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/dxf-tool.md

 * _**File path:**_ this line represents the location of the to be exported file, change it by clicking the three dots
 * _**Unit:**_ this value represents the measurement unit **of the DXF to export**, e.g. mm, cm, inch...
-* _**Side:**_ this represents the direction the file will be exported to (Overhead View, Side View right, Front View)
+* _**Side:**_ this represents the viewing direction the file will be created from (Overhead View, Side View right, Front View)

 ## Coloring DXF Files:

-to export colored lines in a DXF file, first the **selected objects** need to be [colored](../machines/highlighting-objects.md).
-Then export the file and the lines will be in the selected color.
+To export colored lines in a DXF file, the **selected objects** need to be [colored] first(../machines/highlighting-objects.md).
+After exporting the file any import will show the changed object outlines in this color.

 {% hint style="info" %}
-[Colored Objects](../machines/highlighting-objects.md) will **not show up as colored** in the [3d view](../user-interface/the-3d-panel.md) too.
+[Colored Objects](../machines/highlighting-objects.md) will **not show up as colored** in the [3d view](../user-interface/the-3d-panel.md).
 {% endhint %}

 ## Troubleshooting
 Although iVP can process most DXF files and versions, some issues might arise.
 ### Old DXF versions
-unfortunately it is not possible to process all existing DXF versions to work with iVP.
-This might be, because the program used to create the DXF file uses an really old standard (1995 or older).
+Unfortunately it is not possible to process all existing DXF versions to work with iVP.
+This might be, because the program used to create the DXF file uses a really old standard (1995 or older).
 ### Text support
 Not all fonts are supported for DXF Import.
 Also some forms of alignments (vertical text, justificated text, e.g.) can not be converted and might be imported incorrectly.
 A workaround is to import without text and use our text object to add text information.
+Alternatively you can use iVP Plannings font in your file (Roboto Regular)
 ### Round Contures
 Round contures might be imported incomplete or fractured, as the import utilizes only lines and therefore might break up a round conture.
 {% endhint %}